matoanbach/RHCSA/Sample Exams/largeone.md

 35. On rhcsa1 create a disk partition of size 1GiB on the secondary disk and format it with Ext4 file system structures.
 Assign label stdlabel to the file system.
 Mount the file system on /mnt/stdfs1 persistently using the label.
 Create file stdfile1 in the mount point.

 36. On rhcsa2 create a logical volume called lv1 of size equal to 10 LEs in vg1 volume group (create vg1 with PE size 8MB in a partition on the secondary disk).
 Initialize the logical volume with XFS type and mount it on /mnt/lvfs1.
 Create a file called lv1file1 in the mount point.
 Set the file system to automatically mount at each system reboot.

+37. On rhcsa2 add a group called group20 and change group membership on /mnt/lvfs1 to group20.
+Set read/write/execute permissions on /mnt/lvfs1 for the owner, group members, and others.